 Local School Districts.
-Based upon previous responses by SDE, we anticipate that this section of the bill will have an undetermined expenditure impact on districts since districts can decide whether to pay commuting mileage.
+SDE indicates that this section of the bill will have an undetermined expenditure impact on districts since districts can decide whether to pay commuting mileage.

 Section 39.
 This section requires the State Board of Education to adopt a policy that each local school board must use to develop and implement a plan to provide each kindergarten through fifth grade classroom teacher with at least thirty minutes of duty-free time on each regular school day.
 The local school board must adopt a duty-free policy at a regularly scheduled meeting with three months of the State Board of Education's adoption of statewide policy.
 The local school board must submit its duty-free policy and any revisions to SDE within thirty days of adoption.
 This section takes effect August 1, 2020.